rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/TESTING_DOCUMENTATION.md

 **Code coverage and coverage validation will NOT work reliably when running GUT from the Godot editor.**

 - The Godot editor (and the GUT plugin) may preload scripts before the pre-run hook runs, which prevents the coverage system from instrumenting scripts.
 This results in 0% coverage for most or all files, even if tests pass.
 - This is a known limitation of Godot and GUT.
 See the [GUT documentation](https://gut.readthedocs.io/en/v9.4.0/Quick-Start.html) for more details.
-(I can't find it myself yet, looking for it but seems to be legit)

 **To get accurate coverage and enforce coverage requirements, ALWAYS run tests from the command line:**